-Caring for Your Excision Site
+Caring for Your Wound

-You can remove your bandage _____ hours after your procedure.
-You may see bloodstains on the bandage; this is normal.
+- You can remove your bandage _____ hours after your procedure.
+You may see bloodstains on the bandage.
+This is normal.

 Unless told otherwise by your doctor, do not: